Do you see a spinning wheel on Netflix when playing a movie or TV show?

 If you have a VPN, turn it off before using Netflix on your device.

-You can also try other alternatives like IPVanish if you don’t want to go online without protection.
+You can also try other alternatives like PureVPN if you don’t want to go online without protection.
 It works well with Netflix and does not interrupt the flow of your network connection.

 7. Clear Your Browsing Data.